Workplace OS: Architecture

 IBM explained the branding: "Workplace OS is the codename for a collection of operating system components including, among others, the IBM Microkernel and the OS/2 personality.
 Workplace OS/2 is the specific codename for the OS/2 personality.
 Workplace OS/2 will operate with the IBM Microkernel and can be considered OS/2 for the PowerPC."
 For the 1995 final preview release, IBM continued, "When we stopped using the name 'Workplace' and started calling the product 'OS/2 for the PowerPC', you might have thought that the 'Workplace' was dead.
 But the 'Workplace' is far from dead.
 It has simply been renamed for prime time."
 Workplace OS/2 was intended to define the future of OS/2, as a 32-bit clean platform and free of internal legacy, with perfect compatibility for source code of OS/2 applications and drivers.
 IBM originally wanted to prove new development models on Workplace OS/2 and backport them into OS/2 2.1 for x86 until the two platforms were unified—especially the IBM Microkernel, a new graphics subsystem, fully 32-bit system code with a flat memory model, Taligent, and OpenDoc.

 IBM intended for Workplace OS to run on several processor architectures, including PowerPC, ARM, and x86 which would range in size from handheld PDAs to workstations to large 64-bit servers and supercomputers.
 IBM saw the easy portability of the Workplace OS as creating a simple migration path to move its existing x86 (DOS and OS/2) customer base onto a new wave of standard reference PowerPC-based systems, such as the PC Power Series and the Power Macintosh.
-Creating a unique but open and industry-standard reference platform of open-source microkernel, IBM hedged its company-wide operating system strategy by aggressively attempting to recruit other computer companies to adopt its microkernel as a basis for their own operating systems.
+Creating a unique but open and industry-standard reference platform of open-source microkernel, IBM hedged its company-wide operating system strategy by aggressively attempting to recruit other operating system vendors to adopt its microkernel as a basis for their proprietary operating systems.